Click on each image above for a larger view

 The semi-circular Bengaluru Bus Stand at the heart of the busiest commuter hub in the city was built in the 1980s on a lake bed.
 Today, it serves commuters using buses, long distance trains and the newly built Namma Metro.
 Colloquially it is referred to as Majestic – after a movie theater that existed nearby for many years.

 Jawaharlal Nehru Planetarium was thrown open to public in 1989.
 Built in the heart of the city, it promotes science education and hosts shows on Solar System.
 It is one of the five planetariums named after India’s Prime Minister Jawaharlal Nehru.

-Bangalore Palace is our own Windsor Castle.
-Built in 1878 by Mysore king Chamarajendra Wadeyar, the palace has a floor area of nearly 50000 square feet in an area of over 450 acres.
+Bengaluru Palace is our own version of Windsor Castle.
+Built around 1878 for Mysore Maharajah Chamarajendra Wodeyar, the palace has a floor area of nearly 50000 square feet in an area of over 450 acres.
 The tudor style architecture with towers and turrets make this a must visit attraction.
 This is also one of the largest lung spaces in the heart of the city and cries out for preservation.

 KR or Krishnarajendra Market was built in 1928 and named after Krishnarajendra Wadeyar one of the rulers of Mysore.
 It is one of the oldest areas of the city at the edge of the Pettah or Peté of Bengaluru.
 The aerial picture depicts the crowded by lanes surrounding it.
 It is quite amazing to think that Namma Metro actually travels below this crowded landscape, connecting this area to the rest of the city.